 Everyone who reads this piece asks if it’s true.
-Thankfully, no. The story is fictional and was originally submitted to Reflex Fiction in April 2019.
+Thankfully, no. It was sparked by the above photo that I happened upon online.
+The story was originally submitted to Reflex Fiction in April 2019.
 It didn’t win the contest, but they were moved by it and decided to publish it anyway.
+In addition, this story was read by the author on a podcast.

 by DL Shirey